bradeneliason/MCLightTransport.jl/README.md

  * Emitters
     - Ray emitter which emits photons from the same point and trajectory
+    - PointSource which emits photons from a point with a random trajectory
  * Absorbers
     - CatesianVolume which is a 3D cartesian grid to track photon absorption